-It is troubling, then, that both the UIA and the ULC used the term "squatters" in recent interviews (Mitti 2011).
+It is troubling, then, that both the UIA and the ULC used the term "squatters" in recent interviews (UIA 2012, ULC 2012, Mitti 2011).

-The UIA helps the investor identify legitimate owners and "bona fide" or "lawful" occupants by conducting a title search at the Ministry of Lands.
-However, only about 20 percent of all land in Uganda is registered.
+The UIA helps the investor identify legitimate owners and "bona fide" or "lawful" occupants by conducting a title search at the Ministry of Lands (UIA 2012).
+However, only about 20 percent of all land in Uganda is registered (NGO B 2012).
 Uganda is also estimated to have over 8,000 fake titles, making it difficult to determine legitimate land owners even if the land is registered and a title can be located (US DOS 2011, World Bank 2011).

 As such, it is unsurprising that "businesses generally deem acquisition of land with a 'clean title' as one of their biggest challenges" (US DOS 2011).
-Moreover, the bureaucracy in land departments, land boards and Registrars of titles office is such that it is nearly impossible for a genuine investor to acquire the land required for investment, even if it is just an acre.
+Moreover, "the bureaucracy in land departments, land boards and Registrars of titles office is such that it is near impossible for a genuine investor to get the land required for investment even if it is just an acre" (NGO C 2012).
 For all these reasons, many investors thus prefer to acquire lands from the government rather than from private owners.
-This may be why the UIA started acquiring land itself for allocation to investors.
+This may be why the UIA started acquiring land itself for allocation to investors (NGO C 2012).

-While it is the responsibility of the investor to pay compensation to these occupants, the UIA reportedly engages the expertise of the Chief Government Valuer to inspect the property and determine its value for the purpose of setting compensation fees.
-The Government Valuer has no official role in private land acquisition, which is a transaction between a willing buyer and a willing seller.
-However, the Valuer may give an indicative price to the current owners for the purpose of facilitating a transaction with an investor.
-Investors typically retain lawyers to handle compensation negotiations with occupants.
-The Uganda Land Commission may also negotiate on behalf of the investor with the tenants to ensure the investor pays a fair compensation value.
+While it is the responsibility of the investor to pay compensation to these occupants, the UIA reportedly engages the expertise of the Chief Government Valuer to inspect the property and determine its value for the purpose of setting compensation fees (UIA 2012).
+Officially, the "Government Valuer has no role in private land acquisition," which "is between willing buyer and willing seller" (NGO C 2012).
+However, the Valuer may give an indicative price to the current owners for the purpose of facilitating a transaction with an investor (NGO C 2012).
+Investors typically retain lawyers to handle compensation negotiations with occupants (NGO B 2012).
+The Uganda Land Commission may also negotiate on behalf of the investor with the tenants to ensure the investor pays a fair compensation value (ULC 2012).

 Once the investor has compensated any occupants and agreed on the price and terms of the sale or lease with the owner(s), the investor is eligible to apply for a transfer of the lease or title.
-The Ministry of Lands published a detailed newspaper advertisement that describes the procedures and fees for land registration services in Uganda9.
-The World Bank's "Doing Business" website10 also provides details on this process (World Bank 2012a).
+The Ministry of Lands published a detailed newspaper advertisement that describes the procedures and fees for land registration services in Uganda.
+The World Bank's "Doing Business" website also provides details on this process (World Bank 2012a).
 Since the UIA is not directly involved in this process, no further discussion is merited here.